YuriZaliznyak/Coursera-Getting-Cleaning-Data-Course-Project/codebook.md

 This repo contains script run_analysis.R, which solves the course project problem of Coursera's "Getting and cleaning the data" course.

-For project description see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones, for raw data description consult README.txt file from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Actual task description see at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones, for the description of raw data being processed please consult README.txt file from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 1. The data for activity, subject and features is loaded from test and train datafiles into table variables activity_test, activity_train, subject_test, subject_train, features_test, features_train.
 Feature names and activity labels are also loaded into tables feature_names